Re-Auction Tax Title Sale Results

-When real property taxes become three (3) years delinquent, the County Treasurer begins foreclosure action.
+When real property taxes become three full (3) years delinquent, the County Treasurer begins foreclosure action.
 A Certificate of Delinquency is filed with the Superior Court listing the property accounts to be included in the foreclosure action.
 All parties with a recorded legal interest are notified and served by certified or registered mail.
 A Notice of Summons is also published in the local newspapers, as required by law.
 (RCW 84.64.050)

 When personal property taxes are not paid before they become delinquent and remain unpaid, per RCW 84.56 the Treasurer is to distrain and sell said personal property, to include mobile homes, manufactured homes, park model trailers and business equipment, among other things.
 An auction is usually set following one year after the original due date.